-I’m so happy and so honored to be talking about and showing my work there!!!
+I’m happy and honored to be talking about and showing my work on Nathan Wirth’s website, Slices of Silence.

-+Nathan Wirth, one of the most inspiring and poetic artists I know, has spotlighted me and my work on his wonderful blog.
-I was reading Nathan’s blog all admiration from the first interview he posted, but never hoped I would have a place there.
-Till one (very) fine day when Nathan asked me if I would agree with being featured on his site: slices of silence/a photography eZine.
+I was reading Nathan’s blog with admiration since the first interview he posted, until one fine day when he asked me if I would agree with being featured on his website: slices of silence/a photography eZine.
+So, here we are.

 Thank you, Nathan!!